fredoliveira/commonplace/README.md

 * Run `shotgun` and open `http://localhost:9393` in your browser
 * You're done, get cranking!

+### Running on Windows

+Since shotgun doesn't run on windows, you need to install Thin instead.
+Here's what you do:

+* `gem install thin` to install thin in your system
+* `thin -R config.ru start` to run commonplace

 ## Things for the advanced nerds

 ### Syncing with Dropbox